ueberdosis/tiptap/docs/api/utilities/suggestion.md

 Default: `false`

+### allowCharInSuggestedItem
+Allows or disallows the triggering char in suggested items.
+This option is incompatible with the `allowSpaces` option.

+Default: `false`

 ### allowedPrefixes
 The prefix characters that are allowed to trigger a suggestion.
 Set to `null` to allow any prefix character.